auth0/docs/articles/best-practices/rules.md

 The first two objects passed to the rule during testing represent the [`user`](#user-object) and [`context`](#context-object), and these can be mocked in a fashion similar to that employed in the Auth0 Dashboard `TRY` functionality.
 The [`callback`](#callback-function) function, supplied as the third parameter, can be implemented to simulate pipeline continuation, subsequently performing execution of the next rule in [order](#order).

 ::: panel Best Practice
-The `callback` function supplied can be used to ensure execution of callback is performed *at least* once by it (the function) executing test of the next rule in the chain.
-Implementing test(s) in the supplied function to also ensure that multiple execution of the callback is not performed by a rule is also a recommended best practice.
+The `callback` function supplied can be used to ensure execution of the callback is performed *at least* once, by having the (callback) function complete the test and/or provide an assertion.
+Providing implementation to also ensure that multiple execution of the callback is not performed by a rule is also a recommended best practice.
 :::

 In addition, the (Node.js) `global` object can be used to provide both the [configuration](#environment) object, and also an instance of the [`auth0`](#auth0-object) object if required.
 In the sample above, a global `configuration` object has been defined that aligns with recommended practices to assist with [debugging](#debugging) (as described in the section above) .